symfony/symfony-docs/quick_tour/the_controller.rst

 That's all there is to it.
 For standard formats, Symfony will also automatically choose the best ``Content-Type`` header for the response.
-To restrict the the formats supported by a given action, use the ``requirements`` option of the ``@Route()`` annotation::
+To restrict the formats supported by a given action, use the ``requirements`` option of the ``@Route()`` annotation::

     // src/AppBundle/Controller/DefaultController.php